 While many people could benefit from slugging once in a while, it is not suitable for everyone.
 Those with oily skin can experience breakouts after slugging as it traps in dead skin cells and increases skin oiliness.
 Slugging can also be messy and may stain your pillow covers.
 The thumb rule is that people with oily or acne-prone skin should avoid slugging.

 Like many K-beauty trends, slugging is currently creating waves in beauty circles.
 It is an overnight skin care technique that promises intense hydration and skin barrier repair.
 It is a must-try for those with dry or compromised skin.
 However, the treatment could be overly hydrating and not suitable for people with oily skin.
 If you have normal to dry skin and could do with a boost of hydration, go ahead and give this technique a try to wake up with dewy, supple, and glass-like skin.
 However, remember that no scientific research has been done to establish its benefits.
+You need to follow the advice of skin care experts or doctors as slugging is not meant for all skin types.

-Is slugging bad for acne?
+Is slugging good for acne scars?